Elaine Lewis is writing in blue ink

 Daniel still avoids gluten for the most part, but there are times when avoiding gluten is not always possible.
 When he drinks Glutenizer with his meals he never has a problem!
 He keeps a canister in his back pack and totes it around with him pretty much wherever he goes.
 Just goes to show you that necessity is always the mother of invention!

-Still, I have to admire you Caralyn; the average person would never consider doing this in a million years–creating a product; instead they’re counting on someone else to do it for them!
+Still, I have to admire you Caralyn; the average person would never consider doing this in a million years–creating a product; instead they’re counting on someone else to do it!
 I consider YOU to be a truly remarkable person, one of a kind!

 Thank you Elaine.
 I appreciate the compliment, especially because it came from you!

+Wow!
 Who knew?
 Thanks for that tip!
-Can Daniel have what everyone else is having?
+Can Daniel have what everyone else is having now?

 In moderation.
 I would like to make it clear that you’re not going to be able to gorge on gluten just because you’re drinking this drink.
 Glutenizer lends support for those times when the gluten-sensitive person is not certain if gluten is present in the meal; for example, in restaurants, catered events etc., or when proper gluten free choices are not an option.
 For Daniel, this added protection keeps him from breaking out in hives, bloating, becoming lethargic and has made him noticeably less susceptible to viruses.
 However he still needs to be a mindful eater.
 Being that Glutenizer offers 1200 mg. of vitamin C, he is also getting that extra immune boost throughout the day.
 We have sourced a 95% pure organic Stevia for sweetness that really brings the strawberry and kiwi flavor to life!
 It’s so good, we have upgraded to this stevia in Sufficient-C too.